Kendrick Lamar References Rihanna’s Accountant Lawsuit On ‘Fear,’ Duo Team Up For ‘Loyalty’

-Kendrick Lamar has finally unveiled his fourth studio album, Damn., and while the project has already set the Internet ablaze with charged tracks such as Pride and DNA, it’s Lamar’s high-profile collaborations with U2 and Rihanna that’s had social media buzzing since early Friday morning.
+Kendrick Lamar has finally unveiled his fourth studio album, Damn, and while the project has already set the internet ablaze with charged tracks such as “Pride” and “DNA,” it’s Lamar’s high-profile collaborations with U2 and Rihanna that’s had social media buzzing since early Friday morning.

-In addition to his collaborative track, “XXX,” with U2, Kendrick tapped Rihanna’s soulful vocals for their track, “Loyalty,” where the duo trade bars about the necessity of honesty and loyalty in one’s relationships.
+In addition to his collaborative track with U2, “XXX,” Kendrick tapped Rihanna’s soulful vocals for the track “Loyalty,” where the duo trade bars about the necessity of honesty and loyalty in one’s relationships.

-In his fourth verse for the track, Kendrick begs the question, “Tell me who you loyal to,” before pondering whether or not loyalty exists beyond material possessions such as money, alcohol, and cars with, “Is it love for the streets when the lights get dark? / Is it unconditional when the ‘Rari don’t start?”
+In his fourth verse for the track, Kendrick begs the question, “Tell me who you loyal to,” before pondering whether loyalty exists beyond material possessions such as money, alcohol, and cars with, “Is it love for the streets when the lights get dark? / Is it unconditional when the ‘Rari don’t start?”

 For Rihanna’s verse, the self-proclaimed “badgalriri” discusses being a “bad b****” before reaching her superstar status, rapping, “Haul a** on a b**** all in the fast lane / Been a bad b**** way before any cash came / I’m established / Hundred carats on my name.”